openSUSE/news-o-o/_posts/2026/2026-06-22-uyuni-joins-opensuse.md

 Eight years ago, during the annual openSUSE conference, the story began on [news.opensuse.org](https://news.opensuse.org/) with the announcement that [Spacewalk](https://spacewalkproject.github.io/) was being forked.
 Today, as we gear up for the openSUSE Conference 2026, that circle is finally closing.

+"It was a big moment when we decided to fork Spacewalk and move forward with Uyuni on our own," said Johannes Hahn, who has been around the Uyuni project since the beginning.
+"Nowadays, we are still enthusiastic about maintaining the project and about further modernizing and improving it.
+In practice, we've been part of openSUSE for years; the infrastructure, the conferences and the people.
+Making it official just means everyone else now knows what we already did."

-We are delighted to share that the [Uyuni Project](https://www.uyuni-project.org/) has officially joined the [openSUSE Project](https://www.opensuse.org/)!
+Members of the project are delighted to share that the [Uyuni Project](https://www.uyuni-project.org/) has officially joined the [openSUSE Project](https://www.opensuse.org/)!

-While our people have worked alongside each other since that initial fork, this formal integration marks a major milestone.
+While the people have worked alongside each other since that initial fork, this formal integration marks a major milestone.
 It makes it easier for new contributors to find their way to Uyuni, gives the community a definitive home, and strengthens openSUSE's tradition of bringing people together to build powerful, open-source tools that benefit the entire ecosystem.

 ### A Partnership Years in the Making